Deformations of Supergravity and Supersymmetry Anomalies

 It should be kept in mind that the transformation rules of $\mathcal{N} = 1$ new minimal supergravity close off-shell, and therefore its BRST operator is already nilpotent on the space of fields (including the ghosts), without the need to introduce antifields.
 Since its cohomology problem is therefore perfectly well-defined on the space of fields and ghosts only, the non-triviality of the $\UR$ super-anomaly cocycle on this space is a mathematically well-defined concept.

 When one considers a dynamical theory one expects that radiative corrections may, in general, renormalize not just the action but also the BRST transformations.
 For this reason, the general consensus is that anomalies which trivialize when one introduces antifields are not ``true'' anomalies (at least for a dynamical theory).
 Indeed, one can convince oneself that this kind of anomaly cocycles can be removed by adding local counterterms not just to the local action, but also to the BRST transformations.
 Nevertheless, to actually remove such anomalies in practice, one needs to know how to \emph{explicitly} write down the anomaly cocycle as the BRST variation of a local functional of both fields and antifields: it is this functional that contains the information about the renormalization of both the action and the BRST rules.
-To our knowledge, the explicit trivialization of the $\UR$ super-cocycle of $\mathcal{N} = 1$ new minimal supergravity has not been determined yet --- neither in~\cite{Brandt:1996au} nor in following works.
+To our knowledge, the fully explicit trivialization of the $\UR$ super-cocycle of $\mathcal{N} = 1$ new minimal supergravity has not been determined yet --- neither in~\cite{Brandt:1996au}\footnote{In eq.
+(6.10) of \cite{Brandt:1996au} some parts of the trivialization of the anomaly super-coycle in the BV framework are given.} nor in following works.